In 2007, author Nita Sweeney suffered one devastating loss after another. That year, seven of her close friends and family members died.

 Charles says whether it’s crawling, walking, or running, this cross-lateral motion helps align both your body’s structure and your brain, by bridging its right and left hemispheres.

 Other aspects of walking also contribute to your health with every step.
-Proper heel to toe form stimulates the receptors in the bottom of your feet to relieve stress throughout your body and pump oxygenated blood up to your brain.
+Proper heel-to-toe form stimulates the receptors in the bottoms of your feet to relieve stress throughout your body and pump oxygenated blood up to your brain.
 The swinging of your arms stimulates your lymphatic system to pump waste out of your blood.

 In short, regular walking makes you better equipped to handle life.

 One of the best things about walking is how easy and accessible it is.
 All you need is a dry path (or a treadmill) and a decent pair of shoes.

 Sweeney says her depression and bipolar disorder can still hold her down, but if she can find some momentum for a walk, she knows things will get better.